PayFabric/Portal/PayFabric/Sections/JavaScript-SDK-V3.md

 # Where do I start?

-Want to get started with our PayFabric JavaScript SDK integration for payments?
-Here's a quick checklist:

 1. Read up on our [guides and information](https://github.com/PayFabric/APIs/tree/master/PayFabric) for our APIs
-2. Read up on how to [Create a new Transaction](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) with our APIs,
+2. Read up on how to [Create a new Transaction](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transactions.md#create-a-transaction) with our APIs.

-   OR prepare a customer name,

-   OR read up on how to [Create a wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md) with our APIs.
+3. Read up on how to [Create a wallet](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Wallets.md) with our APIs.
 4. Read up on how to [Create a JWT Token](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/JWTToken.md) with our APIs.
 5. Have a question or need help?
 Contact <support@payfabric.com>.